xymaxim/marc2bib/README.rst

 The main function of this package is ``convert(...)``.
 It combines two
 steps: (1) mapping MARC fields to BiBTex tags and (2) converting the tags to BibTeX string.
-However, instead of converting MARC data to BibTeX string in one call, you can map it to a dictionary of BibTeX tags (fields) for inspection or post-processing (step 1):
+However, instead of converting MARC data to BibTeX string in one call, you can first map it to a dictionary of BibTeX tags (fields) for inspection or post-processing (step 1):

 .. code:: python